MaterializeInc/materialize/doc/user/content/manage/user-management/_index.md

 * Isolate access to user-facing data from internal organization data

 Materialize object access is also dependant on cluster privileges.
-Users who need access to an object like a schema or a database must also have the same level of access to the cluster.
+Users who need access to an object like a database must also have the same level of access to the cluster.

 The next sections go over the concepts of authorization and authentication and